Prime Minister Imran Khan's party to form government in PoK; The opposition denounces a "rigging" of the legislative elections | ExBulletin

 Prime Minister Imran Khan’s party to form government in PoK; The opposition denounces a “rigging” of the legislative elections

-Islamabad, Jul 26 (PTI) Prime Minister Imran Khan’s party on Monday set to form government in Pakistan-occupied Kashmir for the first time after winning 25 of 45 parliamentary seats marred by deadly violence and allegations of irregularities on the part of the opposition.
+On Monday, Prime Minister Imran Khan’s party was set to form the government of Pakistan-occupied Kashmir after winning 25 of 45 parliamentary seats marred by deadly violence and allegations of impropriety on the part of the government. opposition.

-Khan’s Pakistan Tehreek-e-Insaf (PTI) won 25 seats while the Pakistan People’s Party (PPP) came in second with 11 and the Pakistan Muslim League-Nawaz (PML-N) took just six. , state radio station Radio Pakistan. reported, citing unofficial results announced by the Election Commission.
+Khan’s Pakistan Tehreek-e-Insaf (PTI) won 25 seats while the Pakistan People’s Party (PPP) came in second with 11 and the outgoing Pakistan Muslim League-Nawaz (PML-N) took only six, state radio station Radio Pakistan reported, citing unofficial results announced by the Election Commission.

 Thus, the PTI obtained a simple majority to form the government without the support of any other party.
 It is for the first time that PTI will form a government in the PoK.